n3s0/n3s0.github.io/content/feed/notes/physicalsecurity/locks/master-lock/master-lock-model-m530/index.md

 doors on enclosed trailors, tool boxes, etc. in comercial and residential settings.

+## Lock Pickers United Rating (Unknown)
+---

+The Master Lock Model M930 does not have a rating or belk rank associated with it with the Lock Pickers United belt system.
+I'm providing this for the benefit of having it in this lock library.

+Though there is a possibility that no one will recieve a rank from submission.
+Post it on [r/lockpicking](https://www.reddit.com/r/lockpicking/) anyway and interact with the community.
+Pick the lock and gut the lock and post it to get the conversation going.
+You may learn a few things you didn't know along the way.

 ## Gutting The Master Lock Model M530
 ---